Loaded Baked Potato Soup

 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-Every bowl of Loaded Baked Potato Soup has all the delicious stuff you’d put on a baked potato, and it’s ready to devour in under an hour.
+Every bowl of hearty Loaded Baked Potato Soup has all the delicious toppings you’d put on an actual baked potato.
+It’s creamy, satisfying, and ready to devour in under an hour.

 Loaded baked potato soup in a white bowl.

 • Russet potatoes: Plain old “baking potatoes” are the best for this soup because they have more starch.
-Some cooks make the soup with frozen shredded hash brown potatoes, too.
+Some cooks make the soup with frozen shredded hash brown potatoes, too, or substitute Yukon gold potatoes.

 • Sour cream: Baked potato soup tastes just as good with heavy cream or an equal amount of cream cheese.